dannyjeck/Attention-maps-comparison/README.md

 # Attention-maps-comparison

-Data and code for comparing the multiple attentional maps described in our recent (2016) Vision Research submission.
+Data and code for comparing the multiple attentional maps described in our recent (2016) Vision Research submission by Daniel Jeck, Howard Egeth, Michael Qin, and Ernst Niebur.

 ## Publication